 I have also learned that there’s a substantial amount of research to link gratitude with well-being, higher self-esteem, and happiness.
 For example, The Harvard Medical School points to research in the domain of positive psychology (Source) and states:

 “In positive psychology research, gratitude is strongly and consistently associated with greater happiness.
 Gratitude helps people feel more positive emotions, relish good experiences, improve their health, deal with adversity, and build strong relationships.”

 In the process, I have also learned that writing down a list of things you are grateful for has been proven to make you feel better about your life.
 And it’s so true!

-Here are 7 things I am grateful for today.
+Here are the top things I am grateful for today.
 I hope this list helps you reflect on the things you’re grateful for as well.

 1. Your Health

 It was days of ill-health that made me grateful for good health.
 That’s when I realized how important prioritizing health was.
 Taking a few moments out every day to be grateful for our health and well-being is essential.
 It not only helps us appreciate it but also helps us work towards maintaining it.
 You can be grateful for:

 - You can see: An estimated 1.1 million Americans are legally blind.
 You might be part of the lucky people who can see without much of a problem.

 - You can hear: If you can hear, be grateful for your ability to have conversations with your loved ones without troubles: one in eight people are hard of hearing, and struggle to understand social conversations.
 If you have trouble with your hearing, be grateful for the new hearing aids that exist today (now integrated with smartphones).